aerospike/aerospike-tools-validation/README.md

 ### Sample Validation File

-The following backup file contains two secondary indexes, a UDF file, and a record.
+The following validation file contains two secondary indexes, a UDF file, and a record.
 The two empty lines stem from the UDF file, which contains two line feeds.

     Version 1.1
     # namespace test